 Examples of textiles or washable items that can be cleaned:

 - Small, machine-washable rugs or doormats, including doormats that can be hosed off outside.
 However, we cover this in the next few steps.

 To wash or not to wash: If you love artificial plants, try to consider how hard they might be to keep clean before purchasing them.

-Some types, such as silk, might too fragile and will require special cleaning.
-Other, often less expensive types can be wiped down with a lightly damp cloth or ran under the tap.
+Some types, such as silk, might be too fragile and will require special cleaning.
+Other, often less expensive types can be wiped down with a lightly damp cloth or run under the tap.
 Any excess water can be shaken off and left to air dry.